luminovang/documentation/templates/views.md

 ## Introduction

-In this documentation, we will walk you through the `Template` class, which is responsible in rendering, presenting and customizing view templates within your Luminova's application.
-The template object is automatically inherited by your base application controller classes `BaseApplication`, providing convenient access to its methods anywhere in your application codebase.
+In this documentation, we'll delve into the functionalities of the `TemplateView` class, which acts as the core controller for Luminova templates.
+This class is responsible in compiling, presenting, and caching application views.
+Its adaptable nature enables it to handle various content types, while its rendering mode can be customized to suit your coding style and business logic.
+The template object is automatically inherited by `BaseApplication` class, providing a convenient access to its methods throughout your application codebase.

 ***

 ### Class Access

-- In your application controller class, call it methods using `$this->app->foo()`.
+- Within the `App\Controllers\Application` class, access to it methods should be through the `$this->foo()`.
+- Within the view controllers classes, access to it methods should be through the application object `$this->app->foo()`.
-- In routing context files, access the methods using `$app->foo()`.
+- Within the routing context files, access it methods through application global variable  `$app->foo()`.
-- In view files, access the methods using `$this->foo()`, if template isolation is not enabled and you are using `default` template engine.
+- Within the view files, access the methods using `$this->foo()`, only if template isolation is not enabled and you are using the `default` template engine.
-- In other context where `BaseApplication` object is not initialized by default, you can use a global helper function `app()->foo()`.
+- In your global scope, you can use the global helper function `app` to access it methods `app()->foo()`.

-> Avoid reinitializing your `Application` instance multiple times as this may cause unintended error, instead always use helper function `app()`, to return a shared instance of your application object.
+> *Note:* Avoid re-initializing your `Application` class multiple times as this may cause unintended error, instead always use helper function `app()`, to return a shared instance of your application object.

 ***

-* Class namespace: `\Luminova\Template\TemplateTrait`
+* Class namespace: `\Luminova\Template\TemplateView`
 * Configuration: [Template Configuration](/configs/template.md)

 ***

 ### codeblock

-Set if HTML codeblock tags should be ignore during page minification.
+The `codeblock` method enables you to disable minification for HTML code blocks enclosed within `<pre><code></code></pre>` tags during view content minification.
+This feature is particularly useful when you need to display code on your webpage.
+If minification is applied, the removal of new lines can make the code difficult for users to read.

 ```php
 public codeblock(bool $minify, bool $button = false): self